[Page updated: 1 June 2022]

-Though I really think the color of light, and the quality of it is not ideal for most things, it is usable for most things.
-That make sense?
+Though I really think the color of light and the quality of it is not ideal for most things, it is usable for most things.
+Does that make sense?

 Some people will find this light to be adequate for these activities: